 The first step we need to do is to tell PyCharm how to connect to Docker.
 To do so, open PyCharm settings (

 File > Settings for Windows and Linux users), and then expand the "Build, Execution, Deployment" setting.
 Click "Docker" and then click the "+" button to create a new Docker configuration.

 Docker for Mac options.
 Then apply the changes.

-<your-project-name>" setting and click "Project Interpreter".
+<your-project-name>" setting and click "Python Interpreter".
 Click the gear icon and choose "Add".

 In the next dialog, choose "Docker Compose" in the left pane, and select the Docker configuration you created in the previous steps in the "Server" field.
 The "Configuration file(s)" field should point to your Docker Compose file while the "Service" field should point to the web application service from your Docker Compose file.

 For example, if your Docker Compose file looks like this, then you'll want to point to the

 version: '3.7' services: web: build: ./app command: python manage.py runserver 0.0.0.0:8000 volumes: - ./app/:/usr/src/app/ ports: - 8008:8000 env_file: - ./.env.dev depends_on: - db db: image: postgres:12.0-alpine volumes: - postgres_data:/var/lib/postgresql/data/ environment: - POSTGRES_USER=hello_django - POSTGRES_PASSWORD=hello_django - POSTGRES_DB=hello_django_dev volumes: postgres_data: